Lramseyer/vaporview/README.md

 # Requirements

-This extension requires VScode 1.96.0 or later
+This extension requires VScode 1.102.0 or later

-Version 1.5.2 (Upcoming release) will require VScode 1.102.0 or later

 # Development Roadmap